800-450-6118

 The reason you have carpal tunnel syndrome is because of nerve compression.
 The median nerve is squeezed and compressed inside your wrist joint.
 The compression is what causes all of the symptoms like finger or hand pain, numbness, shooting electric shocks, weakness, and tingling.

-So why would you ADD compression to your hand?
-The compression transmits to the wrist's interior and makes the situation much worse.
-This is why compression gloves are harmful if you have carpal tunnel syndrome.
+So why ADD compression to your hand?
+The compression transmits to the wrist's interior and makes matters much worse.
+This is why "compression gloves" are harmful if you have carpal tunnel syndrome.

 Arthritis gloves actually help

-Note that compression gloves DO work for rheumatoid arthritis (RA) patients.
+Note that "compression gloves" DO work well for rheumatoid arthritis (RA) patients.
 The gloves compress the hand and squeeze away excess fluid, which can be painful in arthritic joints.

 But RA is much different than carpal tunnel syndrome.
 Compressing your hand will exert more pressure on your median nerve.
 And that makes carpal tunnel symptoms worse.